rtic-rs/rtic/book/en/src/internals/targets.md

 At time *t1*, task B locks the shared resource by selectively disabling all other tasks which share the resource using the NVIC.
 In effect this raises the virtual priority ceiling.
-Task A is one such task that shares resources with task B. At time *t2*, task A is either spawned by task B or becomes pending through an interrupt condition, but does not yet preempt task B even though it's priority is greater.
+Task A is one such task that shares resources with task B. At time *t2*, task A is either spawned by task B or becomes pending through an interrupt condition, but does not yet preempt task B even though its priority is greater.
 This is because the NVIC is preventing it from starting due to task A's source mask being disabled.
 At time *t3*, task B releases the lock by re-enabling the tasks in the NVIC.
 Because task A was pending and has a higher priority than task B, it immediately preempts task B and is